 Addiction & Recovery

-I work with people who struggle with a variety of eating problems, including anorexia, bulimia, binge eating, compulsive over-exercise, and compulsive over-eating.
+I am a Certified Eating Disorder Specialist (CEDS) and work with people who struggle with a variety of eating problems, including anorexia, bulimia, binge eating, compulsive over-exercise, and compulsive over-eating.
 Together, we can explore the meaning of these problems in your life and work to dismantle the hold they have on you.